Tauckl/DuckSeasonOwoSkin/README.md

 # DuckSeason_bHaptics

 This repository was forked from Astienth/DuckSeason_bHaptics to add owoskin compatibility to the game Duck Season.
-It does not yet work..

 # Description

-This mod adds provolver and bhaptics (vest and arms) support to the game
+This mod adds owoskin support to the game

 # Installation